 Fort Collins does not have the population to require a particulate monitor under Federal regulations.
 However, it is one of the largest cities along the Front Range.
 In the summer of 2016 APCD removed the filter based FRM $PM{2.5}$ sampler and designated the GRIMM EDM 180 continuous particulate monitor as the primary method for $PM{2.5}$ NAAQS comparisons.
-Currently there are filter based high volume PM{10} neighborhood scale SLAMS monitors on a 1 in 3 day schedule and a continuous GRIMM EDM 180 that measures PM{10} and $PM{2.5}$ operated at the site.
+On January 1st, 2019, the APCD discontinued Hi-Vol PM10 sampling leaving only a continuous GRIMM EDM 180 that measures PM{10} and $PM{2.5}$ at the site.